mturk/svcbatch/docs/examples/jbosseap.md

 batch files into your `jboes-eap-x.x/bin` directory.
 [servicemgr](jboeseap/servicemgr.bat) is a simple batch file that can be used instead typing multiple commands.

+Before executing `servicemgr.bat` edit `servicemgr.bat` and modify `JBOSSEAP_DISPLAY` variable to match the exact version you are using.
+You can put any string for `DisplayName=` and `sc description ...` directly as fits.

 ```cmd